lacksfish/popOne-kill-alerts/README.md

+# Currently defunct

+Since a recent update, this tool does not work anymore.
+The PC window view of the game has been "zoomed" out, and the current approach can not reliably detect the text anymore.
+If you are interested in this tool being updated, please open an issue here on GitHub and we can discuss. :)

 # POP:ONE Kill Alerts

 This tool can do a few things for you when a kill in Pop:One is detected.
 Kills are being detected via OCR text recognition on the game window.